harrycresswell/harry/content/writing/24-05-29-ai-free-human-generated/index.md

 Can the same be said of the stuff generative AI tools spit out for you in a matter of seconds?
 Probabaly not.

 Anyway, I hope to see this “AI-free” trend continue to grow.
 I’ll return to this post to document more examples, as and when I find them.

+---

+**27th Aug 24**: [Piccalilli](https://piccalil.li/about/) commits to being an AI-free publication:

+> We maintain that quality by focusing on web standards technology and a guaranteed commitment that ==we will never publish content written by large language models or other flavours of “AI”==.